How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Small sample properties of CD and CD tests

-We first report the simulation results for the DGPs with normally distributed errors, under which the correction term of JR test, namely $\Delta_{nT}$ in (\ref{CDW+}), tends to zero sufficiently fast and our Assumption \ref{ass:errors} is met.
-Next, we report simulation results for the DGPs with chi-squared distributed errors, where the errors do not satisfy the symmetry requirement of Assumption \ref{ass:errors}, and also allows us to investigate the robustness of the JR test and our proposed bias-corrected CD test to departures from Gaussianity.
-We consider spatial alternatives such that the size is examined by setting the spatial coefficient $\rho=0,$ and report power for $\rho=0.25$.
-As to be expected power rises with $\rho$ and additional simulation results for values of $\rho>0.25$ do not seem to add much to our investigation.
+We first report the simulation results for the DGPs with normally distributed errors, followed by the results based on DGPs with chi-squared distributed errors.
+Next, we report simulation results for the DGPs with serially correlated errors, using the variance and ARDL adjusted CD tests discussed in Section \ref{section_serial}.
+Finally, to investigate the power of the CD$^{\text{*}}$ test we consider the spatial $SAR(1)$ alternative with $\lambda=0.25$.
+As to be expected the power rises very quickly as $\lambda$ deviates from $0$.\footnote{Simulated power functions are provided in the supplement for $\lambda=\pm0.05$, $\pm0.1$, $\pm0.2$, $\pm0.3$, $\pm0.4$, $\pm0.5$, $\pm0.6$, $\pm0.7$, $\pm0.8$, $\pm0.9$, $\pm0.95$.}